VPAC/superlinux/supercomputingwithlinux.md

 An example license is that for Gaussian which was required for all VPAC users to agree to.

 > Use of the Gaussian software is conditional upon acceptance of the following conditions:
-> 1. I am not a member of a research group developing software competitive to Gaussian.
+1. I am not a member of a research group developing software competitive to Gaussian.
-> 2. I will stop using Gaussian on VPAC systems immediately and will notify VPAC (help@vpac.org) if there >is a change in my situation that would bring into
->question my status with respect to point 1. above.
+2. I will stop using Gaussian on VPAC systems immediately and will notify VPAC (help@vpac.org) if there >is a change in my situation that would bring into question my status with respect to point 1. above.
-> 3. I will not copy the Gaussian software, nor make it available to anyone else.
+3. I will not copy the Gaussian software, nor make it available to anyone else.
-> 4. I will acknowledge Gaussian Inc. in published works to which Gaussian calculations on the VPAC >systems contributed.
+4. I will acknowledge Gaussian Inc. in published works to which Gaussian calculations on the VPAC >systems contributed.

 Most HPC clusters will have a team of systems administrators to provided assistance to users and most of those will have some sort of ticketing system (e.g., Request Tracker) to manage those issue requests.
 This means that there will be one email address to contact for help (e.g., help@vpac.org)